grjd/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Jaime Gomez-Ramirez is a Research Scientist at The Alzheimer Centre at Fundación Reina Sofía.
-He is professor at Universidad Complutense de Madrid, Universidad Pontificia de Comillas and Visiting Professor at the University of Turin.
+He is professor at Universidad Complutense de Madrid, Universidad Pontificia de Comillas and Visiting Professor at the University of Turin, Italy.
 He completed his postdoctoral training in <strong>Japan</strong> at the Biomedical Engineering Laboratory, [Okayama University](http://www.biolab.mech.okayama-u.ac.jp/startE.html/), the <strong>USA</strong> at the Centre for Sleep and Consciousness, [University of Wisconsin-Madison](http://centerforsleepandconsciousness.med.wisc.edu/) and <strong>Canada</strong> at The Sickkids Hospital, Department of Neuroscience & Mental Health, [University of Toronto](http://www.sickkids.ca/Research/Neurosciences-and-mental-health/index.html/).

 <!-- GOES IN VITA: He was visiting Researcher at the University of California, Berkeley, University of Palermo and the Humboldt University, Berlin.He worked for several years in the private sector as a consultant and as team leader in France and Spain for IT and consulting firms.
 Since 2004, he has returned to Academia, where he currently continues his role as a Research Scholar and Professor.-->